 When you visit the military park, there are monuments and markers that are interpretations of actual events that transpired during the battle.
 An average of 227,000 tourists visits the site each year.

 This national battlefield site in Pender County, North Carolina is listed as one of the national park service sites in North Carolina.
 The site was established in 1926 to commemorate the victory of the Patriots over the Loyalists in 1776 in a battle that was held in Battle of Moore’s Creek Bridge.
 In April 1776, North Carolina was declared free from the British troops.

 The site was originally named a national military park in 1926; however, it was changed to a National Battlefield site in 1980.
 The site is visited by over 48,000 tourists per year.

 Wright Brothers National Memorial

 This national memorial site in Kill Devil Hills, North Carolina was established to commemorate the first successful, powered flights in a heavier-than-air machine.
 Brothers Wilbur and Orville Wright moved to North Carolina in 1900 to 1903 from Ohio.
 They did so because of the steady winds and the privacy provided by the location.

 Some of the main features in the park were the field and hangar, memorial tower and the visitor center.
-The field and hangar that is available for visitors to view on the memorial site are replica of the original hangar that the Wright brothers used.
-Meanwhile, the visitor center features several models, machines and tools that were used by the Wright brothers during their flight experiments.
+The field and hangar that is available for visitors to view on the memorial site are a replica of the original hangar that the Wright brothers used.
+Meanwhile, the visitor center features several models, machines, and tools that were used by the Wright brothers during their flight experiments.

 View all the National Park Service Sites in neighboring states: